Skip to main content

 Record Fixing Prices

-For any fixing timestamps that have passed (matured positions), the publisher submits recordFixingPriceFromPyth() with fresh Pyth update data.
-This records the settlement price.
+For any fixing timestamps that have matured, submit recordFixingPriceFromPyth() with fresh Pyth update data.
+This locks in the settlement price onchain.

 Safeguard Checks